project-gemmi/gemmi/docs/mol.rst

 The object of type Structure that we get from reading a PDB or mmCIF file may contain multiple models.
 This adds one more level to the hierarchy.
-At this point it may be good how an example code.
+At this point it may be good to show an example code.
 Let us mutate all methionine residues (MET) to selenomethionine (MSE).

 **C++**